ThomasFranque/RealtimeClockEventsForUnity/README.md

 Fear not, got you covered, just tell your problems my good old friend Clock Event Manager and it will call you when it's showtime.

-Easily add events using [C# Actions](https://docs.microsoft.com/en-us/dotnet/api/system.action-1?view=netframework-4.8) to a main event manager.
+Easily add realtime events using [C# Actions](https://docs.microsoft.com/en-us/dotnet/api/system.action-1?view=netframework-4.8) to a main event manager.

 ## How to install